How to Create a MyMedicare.gov Account

 - From the login screen, click Create an Account Now

 Once you reach the account creation page, a security message appears explaining information collected by the site.
-You must agree to the message to create a MyMedicare.gov account.
+You must agree to the message to create a MyMedicare.gov log in.

 2. Enter Your Personal Information

-Work your way through each field of the form.
+Work your way through each field of the form on the MyMedicare.gov website.
 You're asked for personal information such as your:

 - Medicare number.
 Enter your Medicare ID number as it appears on your card.
 To see an example of where your Medicare number is located, click the link that says, "Where can I find my Medicare number?"